s1ri1337/SIH2K22/README.md

 # Visualizations

 Visualizations are available on this link.
-It describes the data made avaiable after applying various ML techniques.
+It describes the data made avaiable after applying various ML techniques described above.

 https://anshita-palorkar-vikas-dashboard-dash-1o0kww.streamlitapp.com/

+# Future scope and limitations

+## Language
+More research into Indian language processing, pre-trained models, and corpora collection will help us expand our project to a diverse range of localities.

+## More Data Sources
+Higher level access to public APIs, and access to APIs that are not currently public (ex.
+Facebook, Koo) could provide us with more information to improve our accuracy, redundancy checks, and account for outliers.

+## Location Data
+With better documentation of local landmarks, we can refine the search space and improve map visualisation.

+## Cloud Computing Resources
+MLaaS and PaaS will increase processing power, reduce model training time, make it easier to manage storage and updation.